axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-process-widget.rst

 Compact Mode
 ------------

-Below is a standard JSON definition of aProcess widget in compact mode
+Below is a standard JSON definition of a Process widget in compact mode

    .. code-block:: html